Feeds:

 La Routa della Fortuna is the Italian “Wheel of Fortune”Enrico Papi is clever and better looking than Pat Sajak, but the real fun is kooky Victoria Silvstedt, a former Swedish Playboy Playmate ( “Vanna White‘s” counterpart).
 It turns out crossword puzzles are a lot easier in your native tongue.
 This show is a surprising mixture of trash TV and educational programming rolled into one crazy format.
 A wacky way to learn vocabulary!

-There is a plethora of serial dramas and sitcoms, many imported from America, that are broadcast weekly (Commissario Montablano, CSI, Law and Order, House, Friends, etc.).
+There’s a plethora of serial dramas and sitcoms – many imported from America – that are broadcast weekly (Commissario Montablano, CSI, Law and Order, House, Friends, etc.).
 I discovered that you can set most televisions to the closed captioning mode which allows you to watch and read the programs in Italian at the same time.
 It really works!

 Television Tower of Babel

 It all comes down to one thing: communicating.
-It seems television has become our modern-day Tower of Babel — promoting understanding by uniting people while acting as a sort of cultural equalizer, making the world not just smaller, but downright miniscule.
+It seems television has become our modern day Tower of Babel that works to promote understanding by uniting people while acting as a sort of cultural equalizer.
+TV can make the world seem not just smaller, but downright miniscule.
 So, stay tuned!

 by Toni DeBella